Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 ### visibleActorCount() / visibleVolumeCount()

-Returns the number of visible actors.
+Returns the number of visible actors or volumes respectively.

 ### computeVisiblePropBounds() : bounds[6]